Come and visit us...

 On 22 November 2012, Horwich Town Council adopted the new Code of Conduct for Members and revised local arrangements for dealing with complaints against Members in accordance with the requirements of the Localism Act 2011

 Meetings of the Town Council are held in the Council Chamber, Public Hall, Lee Lane.
-Horwich council offices have moved to Room 1, Horwich Resource Centre, Beaumont Road, Horwich, Bolton BL6 7BG.
+Horwich council offices have moved to Room 1, Horwich Community Centre, Beaumont Road, Horwich, Bolton BL6 7BG.

 Members of the public are entitled to attend all meetings of the Council and its Committees and may also speak under the rules of the Council.
 Evening access is via the side yard located on Jones Street.